aragonzkresearch/blog/blogo-input/posts/ecdsa-akd.md

 return sigma = (s, t)
 ```

-The verification algorithm is simply that the verifier, given `sigma`, and `m`,
+And the verification algorithm is simply that the verifier, given `sigma`, and `m`,
-and knowing `K`, does the following :
+and knowing `K`, performs the following :
 ```
 h = hash(m)
 R = s^{-1}hG + s^{-1}tK